 Most of the spas have multiple thermal pools with varying temperatures to choose from.
 You’re guaranteed to find a water temp that suits your level of comfort.
 We visited two spas in Budapest and enjoyed moving between the different pools.
 When one thermal pool got too hot, we’d move to a cooler one.When we were ready to cool down, we’d visit the freezing cold immersion pool or the larger outdoor pool.
 A visit to the steam room was usually thrown in there as well.
 Our skin never felt so good!

-Some of the baths have co-ed lockers rooms, but with private changing stalls and cabins.
+Some of the Budapest thermal baths have co-ed lockers rooms, but with private changing stalls and cabins.

 Though we only visited two of the spas during our visit, we were in awe of the ancient, though sometimes modern, architecture of the facilities.
 Roman columns, stained glass windows, elaborate paintings, and tile mosaics were the traditional decor that left us feeling somewhat royal as we relaxed in each Budapest spa!